-Cacti are definitely unique and it's no secret that this family of plants is all the rage among collectors and plant lovers around the world with their varied shapes and surprising colors.
-These plants are ideal for people who tend to forget to water a few times since they have adapted to the extreme conditions of deserts.
-Cacti store reserves of juices or liquids in their tissues in order to cope with drier periods.
-Although cacti are simple to care for, there are a few important points to keep in mind in order to provide them with a favorable environment for their development.
+Cacti are definitely unique, and it's no secret that this family of plants is all the rage among collectors and plant lovers around the world with their varied shapes and surprising colors.
+These plants are ideal for people who tend to forget to water them, as they have adapted to the extreme conditions of deserts.
+Cacti store reserves of sap or liquid in their tissues to cope with drier periods.
+Although cacti are simple to care for, there are a few important points to keep in mind to provide them with a favorable environment for their growth.

 History & origins